vatine/prom-codelabs/labs/lab2.md

 ## The Histogram in Prometheus

 A prometheus histogram is composed of several related metrics series.
 If we use `name` as the base name, you will have a `name_bucket` that contains the count for all observed data points that are lower or equal to the ceiling of the bucket, there is `name_count` that counts the number of observed data points, and there is also `name_sum` that contains the sum of the observed data points.
-All of these are effectifely counter metrics, so measure these since "start of the program".
+All of these are effectively counter metrics, so measure these since "start of the program".

 In order to work with these, we must thus take the rate over a short timespan (the exact size is effectively down to "get enough data").